Our bison not only produce some of the best meat money can buy, they also make an impressive shoulder mount, european

 Our Base Package plus butchering services in our state-approved custom butcher shop, which is located on site.
 Butchering includes all boneless cuts of primals and ground trim; packaged and flash-frozen, from our freezer to your coolers - ready to take home to your family.
 This package adds one night of lodging for one hunter and one guest (bringing the total to 3 nights).

 Both bison hunting packages include accommodations for ONE non-hunting guest.
-Additional guests may book a room the Bison Ranch Lodge (if available) starting at $100 per night (double-occupancy rate).
-For groups over 4, our Hunter's Cabin may be reserved.
+Additional guests may book a room the Bison Ranch Lodge (if available) starting at $75 per night (double-occupancy rate).

 There are no hidden costs or fees with either bison package; you own every ounce of the animal you harvest.
 So can take the robe, skull, cape, bones, whatever.
 It's all yours.
 Both bison packages are also fully-guided.
 We are with you every step of the way to ensure a clean, efficient, and humane kill on the appropriate bison.